We invite all to walk with us on this journey.

 Saint David’s also gives financial and volunteer support to numerous local, national and international organizations that provide help and comfort to those in need such as St. Elizabeth’s Essentials Pantry in Portland (a Jubilee Center), Seeds of Hope Neighborhood Center in Biddeford (a Jubilee Center), Camp Bishopswood, Habitat for Humanity, Community Outreach Services, and Episcopal Relief and Development.

 St. David’s also supports the Harmony Ministries LaSalle School in Haiti.

-On the 4th Tuesday of every month from 10:30 until noon, the Outreach Committee distributes food boxes to local seniors, as part of a federally funded commodity food program.
+On the 4th Tuesday of every month from 9:30-10:30, the Outreach Committee distributes food boxes to local seniors, as part of a federally funded commodity food program.
 Each eligible senior receives a box filled with 30 pounds of mostly non-perishable food items, including juices, canned fruits and vegetables, pasta, rice, oats, nonfat dry milk, peanut butter and cheese.

 Also on the 4th Tuesday of the month, a free community soup lunch is served from 10:00am to 12:00pm.
 All are welcome to attend.